SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ### Working with Solace Disaster Recovery

-The [Solace Feature Guide]({{ site.links-docs-features }}){:target="_top"} section “Data Center Replication” contains a sub-section on “Application Implementation” which details items that need to be considered when working with Solace's Data Center Replication feature.
-This integration guide will show how the following items required to have a WebSphere Application Server successfully connect to a backup data center using Solace Data Center Replication.
+This section describes configuration required to have a WebSphere Application Server successfully connect to a backup data center using Solace's [Data Center Replication]({{ site.links-docs-replication }}){:target="_top"} feature.

 #### Configuring a Host List within the WebSphere Application Server

-As described in [Solace Feature Guide]({{ site.links-docs-features }}){:target="_top"}, the host list provides the address of the backup data center.
+As described in [Solace Feature Guide client configuration]({{ site.links-docs-replication-client-config }}){:target="_top"}, the host list provides the address of the backup data center.
 This is configured within the WebSphere application server through the `ConnectionURL` custom property value (of a respective J2C entity) as follows:

 ```
 tcp://__IP_active_site:PORT__,tcp://__IP_standby_site:PORT__